oktadev/okta-blog/_source/_posts/2019-05-15-spring-boot-login-options.md

 type: conversion
 ---

 In this post, you're going to work through various options for implementing a login feature using Spring Boot 2.1.
 You'll start with the most simple, basic auth, which you'd likely never want to use except for perhaps an internal backend tool, and move on to a simple form-based authentication page.
 Next, you'll customize the default, auto-generated form by overriding some default templates and controllers.
 Finally, you'll move on to adding Single Sign-on using OAuth 2.0.
-You'll see how to allow the user to sign in using Github and Okta.
+You'll see how to allow the user to sign in using GitHub and Okta.

 The assumptions for this tutorial are pretty basic.
 I'm assuming that you've got a basic familiarity with Spring and Spring Boot, but not necessarily an in-depth understanding of Spring Security or Spring's various security features.
 You'll want to have `git` installed, and `gradle` would be nice, but you can use the Gradle wrapper for all of the `gradle` commands, so that's not strictly necessary.

+**Table of Contents**{: .hide }
+* Table of Contents
+{:toc}

 Go ahead and clone the [the repository](https://github.com/oktadeveloper/okta-spring-boot-login-options-example) I created for this tutorial: